fhumbertodf/dicionario/Textos4.md

 If you are in a hurry, itis bestto take a plane.
 Planes fly through the air very fast.
 Trains goa long the tracks.
-Sometimes I canhearthetrainwhistlefrommyhouse.
+Sometimes I can hear the train whistle from my house.
-Boats take a longtimetocross the ocean.
+Boats take a long time to cross the ocean.
 Great big boats that cross the oceans are called ships.
-If you like to take it easy and look out atthe water, then ships are a good way to travel.
+If you like to take it easy and look out at the water, then ships are a good way to travel.
 They say that the world is a lot smaller now because of transportation.
 People can travel to all parts of the world quickly and easily.
 The world is not really smaller, but it has become easy to get to faraway places.*